Applying to UC Irvine Law - Transfer JD

 When submitting your application for admission, please strictly adhere to all application instructions.
 Detailed instructions regarding all application components are included with the application.

-Electronic Application: The application is available through the Law School Admissions Council (LSAC) website beginning on April 1.
-After you submit your application, you will receive an email confirmation of our receipt of your Fall 2025 transfer application.
+Electronic Application: The application is available through the Law School Admissions Council (LSAC) website beginning April 1.
+After you submit your application, you will receive an email confirmation of our receipt of your Fall 2026 transfer application.
 Please ensure the correct documents are submitted with your application; updates or revisions of documents will not be accepted.
-Please follow formatting instructions and be sure to indicate your name, LSAC Account number, and the type of document (Personal Statement, Inclusive Excellence Essay, etc.) in the header of each document.
+Please follow formatting instructions and be sure to indicate your name, LSAC account number, and the type of document (Personal Statement, Inclusive Excellence Essay, etc.) in the header of each document.
 Note: Conduct disclosures are separate and distinct from the optional statements.
-There is no word count limitation on conduct disclosures, please utilize the space you need to fully explain any incident(s) and rehabilitation.
+Please refer to the Character & Fitness/Conduct Information section below for more detailed information.

-Application Status Checker: After applying, you will receive your log-in credentials for the Applicant Status Online system within 72 business hours of submission (3 business days).
+Application Status Checker: After applying, you will receive your log-in credentials for the Applicant Status Checker online system within 72 business hours of submission (3 business days).
 Please check all your folders and/or tabs for this email.

 No Application Fee: There is no application fee to apply.
 Please do not contact the Admissions Office requesting a fee waiver, as it is unnecessary.
 Due to our limited resources, we are unable to grant CAS Report fee waivers.

 Credential Assembly Service (CAS) Report: All applicants must register for and utilize the LSAC’s Credential Assembly Service (CAS) Report.
-The CAS Report houses your transcript(s), letters of recommendation, letter of standing, and, as applicable, your LSAT score(s) and LSAT writing sample.
+The CAS Report houses your transcript(s), Letters of Recommendation, Letter(s) of Standing, as well as your LSAT score(s) and LSAT writing sample, as applicable.

 Transcripts: UC Irvine Law requires transcripts from every college or university attended (except study abroad transcripts from foreign universities) and must be submitted for inclusion in your CAS Report.
-Failing to include a transcript will result in your file being marked as incomplete (and may also delay delivery of a CAS Report) and delay review by the Admissions Committee.
+Failing to include a transcript will result in your file being marked as Incomplete, which may delay both the processing of your CAS Report and the review of your file by the Admissions Committee.
 You are required to register for the CAS.
 Please request official transcripts from all your undergraduate institutions (and graduate schools, if applicable) be sent directly to LSAC and included in your CAS account, regardless of age or amount of credits earned.
-Although LSAC attempts to inform each applicant about the receipt of transcripts, you are responsible for ensuring all transcripts are received by LSAC.
+While LSAC will attempt to notify you as transcripts are received, it is your responsibility to ensure that all required transcripts arrive at LSAC.

-If you received your undergraduate degree from an educational institution outside the United States, its territories, and Canada, you are also required to register with CAS and have your transcripts and any other required documentation sent to LSAC for processing and evaluation.
+If you received your undergraduate degree from an educational institution outside the United States, its territories, or Canada, you are also required to register with CAS and have your transcripts and any other required documentation sent to LSAC for processing and evaluation.
 LSAC will then forward your complete CAS Report to the Law School.
-International transcripts often take more time; please allow for this when requesting and transmitting the transcripts.
+International transcripts often take more time so please allow for this when requesting and transmitting transcripts.

 The Admissions Committee may, at its discretion, consider transfer applicants with one semester of grades - the applicant cannot request this.
 Applicants who are admitted with one-semester of grades receive a conditional offer of admission to UC Irvine Law.
 Terms of their condition will be outlined in their admission letter.